Getting started with Anypoint Service Mesh: AWS

 Next, select your SSH key pair and click Next.

-Expand the Instance type and select m5.xlarge.
-Reference the documentation if you have further questions and then click Next.
+Expand the Instance type and select m5.xlarge, then click Next.

 Scroll to the bottom and click Create and wait for the Node Group to be created.